Getting a Home Loan in Australia if you're living overs...

 There are many benefits when you decide to make regular extra repayments.
 As you can see with the example above, even a small amount can make a huge difference in the long run.
 Here are the top three advantages of home loans with unlimited additional repayments:

 You can save on interest: The more money you owe, the more interest you’ll pay.
 If you make extra mortgage repayments on a regular basis, you are lessening the principal amount you owe which will lessen the interest payable over the term of your loan.

-You can redraw the money: If you have a redraw offset facility, you can redraw the extra repayments you made when you need the money.
+You can redraw the money: If you have an offset sub-account, you can redraw the extra repayments you made when you need the money.

 Make sure to check out our home loan products so you can enjoy the benefits of unlimited additional repayments on your mortgage.